 9- Provide a way for retrieving and archiving documents

 One of the most important document control best practices is to allow quick document retrieval and archiving.

 The benefits of providing a way for retrieving and archiving documents are numerous.
 It helps manage the physical storage of documents on behalf of a business by providing efficiency and cost-saving measures.
 Moreover, it also provides control over the document which can potentially lower litigation risk.

 This process allows the business to maintain a consistent, standard way of documenting their documents.
 The benefits of providing such a system are that it makes it easier for the business to comply with regulatory compliance standards and assists with compliance audits.

 Training is an important aspect of effective DC.
 This is especially true for personnel who are tasked with managing documents, such as the company’s key customer service representatives or customer service representatives handling customer complaints.

 When your staff members are trained, they will know how to properly handle the information contained in a document and understand the process for handling documents effectively.
 In addition, they will feel confident in their ability to keep documents

 11- Create document retention policies

 It is the process of making sure that all documents are stored in a safe and secure location until the proper time comes to dispose of them.
 However, this is only part of the equation.
 Document retention policies are necessary in order to ensure that these documents are not kept indefinitely and will not be needed later on.

-The purpose of a document control system is to ensure that all documents and other records are properly identified, stored, and made available for retrieval and use.
-Document control systems can help with several important businesses or organizational tasks such as tracking who has access to what information, managing documents with changes, and detecting flaws.
+The purpose of a DC system is to ensure that all documents and other records are properly identified, stored, and made available for retrieval and use.
+Effective systems can help with several important business or organizational tasks such as tracking who has access to what information, managing documents with changes, and detecting flaws.